amoodie/paper_resources/Moodie_deltaiclobebuilding_2018/readme.md

 # 1.0 Wrapper call syntax
 A call to the wrapper looks like this:
 ```
-[s] = virtualdelta_wrapper(preavulThresh, preavulTrigg, mouSwitch, Qwcall, Qwnum)
+[s] = virtualdelta_wrapper(preAvulThresh, preAvulTrigg, mouSwitch, QwSwitch, QwNum)
 ```

-- `preavulThresh` is the threshold amoutn of channel bed aggradation necessary for avulsion.
-It is normalized to the bankful flow depth (i.e., fractional).
+-`preAvulThresh` is the threshold amount of channel bed aggradation necessary for avulsion.
+It is normalized to the bankfull flow depth (i.e., fractional).
-- `preavulTrigg` is the
+-`preAvulTrigg` is the amount of overbank flow necessary for avulsion.
+It is normalized to the bankfull fow depth (i.e., fractional).
+-`mouSwitch` is the control for whether, and in what manner, lobe progradation occurs.
+See section "Input options" below for available options.
+-`QwSwitch` is the control for the water discharge curve used in the model run.
+See section "Input options" below for available options.
+-`QwNum` is the input "shape factor" that impacts the selected water discharge curve in the model.
+See section "Input options" below for available options.

 ## 1.1 Windows (Windows 10)
 * Visit the 'download' folder of this repository ([https://github.com/amoodie/research_outreach/tree/master/flooding_risk/download](./download)) and download the 64-bit Windows 10 FloodingModule installer.